shivtools/DigitIdentify/README.md

-# cs150FinalProject
+# DigitIdentify
 My first shot at writing a full fleged Java program.
+This was also my final project for my introductory CS class.
 A user is allowed to sketch digits, and my program compares the sketched digit's RGB values against those fed into my own data set.

 ##Author
 Shiv Toolsidass